Crypto2099/cardano-governance/budget/2025/README.md

 budget year.
 I have much faith and respect for my fellow committee members but no confidence for the execution.

+I believe the TSC is self-defining their remit and creating additional process burden upon Intersect absent a clear mandate from the Board or Intersect Leadership.
+What is the intended role of the TSC in the budget process?
+I don't know, that's part of the problem.

 My lack of faith stems from lack of strong leadership (servant or otherwise) and vision setting from the Intersect executive leadership team.
 Committee mandates are unclear, processes change rapidly, and questions are met with bureaucratic